This final frontier sketched by glaciers is the setting for travelers’ greatest adventures.

 THE CARRETERA AUSTRAL

 Much of Chile’s territory, laid out in the area we call Aysén, would be inaccessible, if it were not for the winding, turning, hilly, mostly unpaved road of the Carretera Austral, (Southern Highway).
 This 1240 km-long road stretches from near Puerto Montt to the nearly outpost town of Villa O’Higgins, passing through some of the most pristine and isolated land in the world.
 It takes days to drive, and the road itself is one of Chile’s most impressive engineering feats.
-Along the drive, expect visits to sunken forests, hanging glaciers, marble caves, untouched Valdivian rainforest, roiling river junctions and the occasional (or frequent) guanaco (relative to the llama) sightings.
+Along the drive, expect visits to sunken forests, hanging glaciers, marble caves, untouched Valdivian rainforest, roiling river junctions, the occasional (or frequent) guanaco (relative to the llama) sightings and discover our remote Outpost adventure camps.

 Can’t find what you’re looking for?
 Just because you don’t see it here doesn’t mean we can’t do it.
 Drop us a line and let us know what you’re searching for.